natelewis17/natelewis17.github.io/_posts/2023-12-10-data-collection.md

 <h2>What Do They Mean?</h2>

-Okay so now I have a big long list of a couple thousand chinese characters, but how are we supposed to get anything from this list if we don't even have data on basic info about the kanji like their stroke counts or even what they mean in English.
+Okay so now I have a big long list of a couple thousand chinese characters, but how are we supposed to get anything from this list if we don't even have data on basic info about the kanji like their stroke counts or even what they mean in English?
 This is when the Japanese Text Analysis API became important.
 Using this API I was able to create new columns for my DataFrame that would be essential to making the data meaningful for a nonfluent learner and for answering my questions when it came time for EDA.
 Using this API I was able to create new columns pertaining to:
 * English Meanings of the Concepts the Kanji Represent
 * Stroke Count
 * Grade at Which Kanji is Taught to Japanese Students
 * JLPT Level (JLPT is a series of 5 exams for foreigners to certify competency in Japanese)
 * Radicals (Radicals are the building blocks of kanji.
-For example 時、待、持 all share the 寺 radical).
+For example 時、待、持 all share the 寺 radical)
 * Newspaper Ranking
 * Novel Ranking (the importance of the newspaper and novel ranking will be explored more deeply in the EDA blog post) Due to the limit on this API of 1000 queries per hour I had to create 3 different DataFrames containing this new data which I then merged together.
 The code for creating the first of these three can be seen below: